Vectorial1024/EliteBionicsFramework/README.md

 - Moody

 Note that this list does not include the mods that are using this framework to provide actual body part max HP manipulation.

+For more info and an updated list of mods, check out the relevant Steam Collection here: https://steamcommunity.com/workshop/filedetails/?id=2693300854

 # Natural Compatibility: